-- The USR0030/USR0032 events are logged in the lifecycle log for every successful login/logout respectively. - These events can be aggregated into a new single log, based on an attribute setting. - A new USR0036 log shall be logged in the lifecycle log containing an aggregation of the login-logout events that have occurred within a duration of time specified by attribute LCLoggingAggregationTimeout.
+- The USR0030/USR0032 events are logged in the lifecycle log for every successful login/logout respectively. - These events can be aggregated into a new single log, based on an attribute setting. - A new USR0036 event is displayed in the lifecycle log, aggregating the login-logout events that occur within the time that is specified by the LCLoggingAggregationTimeout attribute.
+If more than 320 login-logout events occur within this timeout period, multiple USR0036 events are logged.

-- By default, the feature attribute LCLogAggregation is disabled. - By default, the timeout is set to 60 minutes and is applicable only if LCLogAggregation is Enabled. - USR0030 and USR0032 shall not be logged in the lifecycle log, but continues to be sent individual alerts if the corresponding alerts are enabled (SNMP/Email/Redfish Event/WS-Event etc).
+- By default, the feature attribute LCLogAggregation is disabled. - By default, the timeout is set to 60 minutes and is applicable only if LCLogAggregation is Enabled. - USR0030 and USR0032 shall not be logged in the lifecycle log, but continues to be sent individual alerts if the corresponding alerts are enabled (SNMP/Email/Redfish Event/WS-Event and so on).